 On March 14, 2012, the Company amended and restated its revolving credit facility (the "Amended Facility").
-The Amended Facility provides for senior secured credit facilities in an aggregate principal amount of \$205 million, consisting of a U.S. revolving credit facility of \$80 million; a \$50 million multicurrency revolving facility, of which up to the equivalent of \$50 million is available only to VOXX International (Germany) GmbH in euros; and a five year term loan facility in the aggregate principal amount of \$75 million.
-The Amended Facility includes a \$25 million sublimit for issuers of credit for domestic borrowings and a \$10 million sublimit for Swing Loans. \$60 million of the U.S. revolving credit facility is available on a revolving basis for five years from the closing date.
+The Amended Facility provides for senior secured credit facilities in an aggregate principal amount of \$205 million, consisting of a U.S. revolving credit facility of \$80 million; a \$50 million multicurrency revolving facility, of which up to the equivalent of \$50 million is available only to VOXX International (Germany) GmbH in euros and the euro equivalent of \$15 million available to domestic borrowers; and a five year term loan facility in the aggregate principal amount of \$75 million.
+The Amended Facility includes a \$25 million sublimit for issuers of letters of credit for domestic borrowings and a \$10 million sublimit for Swing Loans. \$60 million of the U. S. revolving credit facility is available on a revolving basis for five years from the closing date.
 An additional \$20 million is available during the three month periods from September 1, 2012 through November 30, 2012 and from September 1, 2013 through November 30, 2013.
 Generally, the Company may designate specific borrowings under the Amended Facility as either Alternate Base Rate Loans or LIBOR Rate Loans, except that Swing Loans may only be designated as Alternate Base Rate Loans.
 VOXX International (Germany) GmbH may only borrow euros, and only as LIBOR rate loans.
 Loans designated as LIBOR Rate Loans shall bear interest at a rate equal to the then applicable LIBOR rate plus a range of 1.25 - 2.25% based on excess availability in the borrowing base.
 Loans designated as Alternate Base Rate loans shall bear interest at a rate equal to the base rate plus an applicable margin ranging from 0.25 - 1.25% based on excess availability in the borrowing base.
 On March 14, 2012, the Company borrowed approximately \$148 million under this amended credit facility as a result of its stock purchase agreement related to Hirschmann and the repayment of the former facility.
+As of August 31, 2012, the Company was in compliance with all debt covenants related to the Amended Facility.
 Further details regarding the facility are outlined in Note 15(a) of this report.
-At May 31, 2012, the Company had \$817 outstanding in standby letters of credit.
-No commercial letters of credit were outstanding as of May 31, 2012.
+At August 31, 2012, the Company had \$0 outstanding in standby letters of credit.
+No commercial letters of credit were outstanding as of August 31, 2012.

 Certain contractual cash obligations and other commercial commitments will impact our short and long-term liquidity.
-At May 31, 2012, such obligations and commitments are as follows:
+At August 31, 2012, such obligations and commitments are as follows: